Grisshink/scrap/README.md

 #### MacOS build

-⚠️ WARNING ⚠️ MacOS build is not being tested right now, so it may not work properly or not at all, you have beed warned!
+⚠️ WARNING ⚠️ MacOS build is not being tested right now, so it may not work properly or not at all, you have been warned!

 To build and run Scrap on macOS, you need to install `gcc` and `make`.
 First, install Homebrew: